⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Frequently Asked Questions

-Is ChessAlgo completely free to use?+
+Is ChessAlgo completely free?+

-What does the centipawn evaluation score actually mean?+
+What does the centipawn evaluation score mean?+

-FEN (Forsyth–Edwards Notation) is a standard one-line text format that encodes any chess position — piece placements, which side is to move, castling rights, en passant targets, and move counts.
-On Chess.com, open any game and click “Share → Copy FEN.”
-On Lichess, click “FEN & PGN” from any analysis board.
-Then paste it directly into ChessAlgo’s FEN field.
+FEN (Forsyth-Edwards Notation) is a one-line text format encoding any chess position — pieces, side to move, castling rights, and en passant.
+On Chess.com: open any game in analysis → Share → Copy FEN.
+On Lichess: FEN & PGN from any analysis board.
+Paste into ChessAlgo’s FEN field and press Enter.

-Is using a chess calculator considered cheating?+
+Is using a chess calculator cheating?+

 What analysis depth should I use?+

-Does the calculator work offline?+
+Does ChessAlgo work offline?+

 What’s the difference between the best move and the principal variation?+